gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Plugin authors should be able to write their plugin in such a way that it works with the new mechanism and the old project.apply() mechanism (as long as it has no dependency a non core plugin).

 # Milestone 2 - “announceable”

+## Story: User is notified that Gradle version is no longer supported by plugin portal

+## Story: User is notified of use of 'deprecated' plugin

 ## Story: Plugin resolution is cached across the entire build